One thing we are taught since we are young is to limit sugars so we don’t get cavities. But is sugar actually the culprit here?

 Acids present in food and drink can also cause enamel erosion more directly.
 Avoid highly acidic beverages such as wine and sports drinks.
 Also, follow your childhood dentist’s advice nd avoid sugary foods, as they, too, contribute to cavity formation.

-For more information, call Rogue Valley Family Dentistry in Medford, Oregon, at 541-773-4073.
+For more information, call Open Door Family Dentistry in Medford, Oregon, at 541-773-4073.
 Dr. Don Schiess and our team are happy to help!